 Through congregational grants we aim to make some money available to support financially members of our church who wish to take part in world-wide mission.
 It could be short term mission, training for mission or some other activity that comes under the heading of Christian mission.
 If you wish to apply for a congregational grant from the Mission Support Group please contact us via the email address firstname.lastname@example.org.
 You will be asked to fill out an application form, and we’ll take it from there.

-We have five Mission Partners.
-See below more information about each of them:
+See below more information about each of our mission partners:

 Rick and Janette work with the international mission Agapé and have been in Liverdy-en-Brie (just to the east of Paris) since the early 80′s.
 Their son Paul, 24, is working as a mechanical engineer west of Paris.